EnzymeFunctionInitiative/EST/tests/README.md

 To run: source tests/test_env.sh [[--db-type mysql|sqlite]] [[--data-dir /path]] [[--results-dir /path]] [[--help]] Optional inputs:
-	--db-type, accepted values are mysql or sqlite, default: sqlite --data-dir, a local or global path where the sample data will be untarred into, default: tests/test_data
+	--db-type, accepted values are mysql or sqlite, default: sqlite --data-dir, a global path where the sample data will be untarred into,
+		    default: tests/test_data
-	--results-dir, a local or global path where the results from the test suite will be written, default: tests/test_results
+	--results-dir, a global path where the results from the test suite will be written, default: tests/test_results
 	--help, prints this usage information
 ```